 Seated to the left is King Alfonso XIII of Spain (r.
 1886-1931): though himself a descendant of the Bourbon dynasty related to the French monarchs, he married a granddaughter of Queen Victoria.
 The current Spanish King Felipe VI (r.
 2014-present) is a great-grandson of Alfonso XIII.

 Seated in the center of the photo is George V of Britain, the successor of Edward VII and grandson of Queen Victoria.
-George is the grandfather of the reigning Queen Elizabeth II.
+George was the grandfather of Elizabeth II, mother of the reigning King Charlers III.

 To the right of the British king is King Frederick VIII of Denmark (r.
 1906-1912), the son and successor of Christian IX.
 Frederick is the great-grandfather of the reigning Danish Queen Margrethe II (r.
 1972-present).

 Did you make it through all those names and dates?

 The legacy of Queen Victoria lives on in more ways than just her descendants continuing to reign in Europe.
 Though her bloodline still governs large swaths of the continent, many cultural and customary practices first indoctrinated by Queen Victoria are continually adhered to today.

 Victoria single-handedly popularized weddings as we know them.
 One of the first women to wear a white lace dress, and to insist none of the guests follow suit, Victoria unknowingly modernized bridehood for centuries to come.
 By contrast, Queen Victoria also obsessively donned black clothing following the death of her husband Albert to symbolize her forty-year-long period of mourning.